deeps00007/smart_osm_map/README.md

 ### Enabling User Location & Nearby Filtering

-To show the user's location and enable "Nearby" filtering, you need to handle permissions.
-The package provides hooks for all permission states so you can show the appropriate UI to your users.
+To show the user's location and enable "Nearby" filtering, you must handle permissions.
+The package provides hooks for all permission states, allowing you to show the appropriate UI to your users.

 ```dart
 SmartOsmMap.simple(